Franklin High School (Massachusetts): Music and performing arts

 The FHS Music Department is a part of the Massachusetts Music Educator's Association Central District (CD-MMEA) and sends several students to join the senior festival every year.
 It is also a part of the Massachusetts Instrumental & Choral Conductors Association (MICCA), where all ensembles participate in their respective annual festivals.
-The Jazz Band participates in their own separate festival.
+The Jazz Band participates in their own separate festival (MAJE).
+The drama club, FHSTC, performs three plays or musicals per year, and participates in the Massachusetts Educational Theatre Guild (METG) High School Drama Festival each year, for which it has been a finalist twice.